willstobo/spps-brownbags/jenkins-jobs/PITCHME.md

 @ulend
 +++
 ## Bitbucket webhooks
-notify Jenkins when a change has been made
+Notify Jenkins when a change has been made
 ---
 # Questions?